robwettach/webdiplomacy-poller/README.md

 * `notify` - Logic to detect changes between subsequent game states and send notifications.
 Currently supports multiple state transitions (defeated, 1-hour remaining, messages, orders, paused, phase change, votes) and sending notifications to `stdout` and Slack
-* `poller-lambda` - Lambda implementation of the poller, backed by DynamoDB.
+* `poller-lambda` - Lambda implementation of the poller, backed by DynamoDB
+* `poller-lambda-cdk` - CDK configuration for deploying `poller-lambda` to AWS
 * `poller-lib` - Library that ties together the logic for polling a single *webDiplomacy* game, exposing interfaces to allow clients to control how game history is stored and how notifications are sent
 * `poller` - Top-level CLI application.
 Configures storage of state to local disk and orchestrates polling